 Underfloor insulation must be at least R1.3 (or R0.9 if installed before 1 July 2016.)

 Regarding insulation, the standards do not require anything more from landlords who have installed insulation to meet the requirements of the 2016 Regulations.
-These remain in force, including the 1 July 2019 deadline.

 The healthy homes insulation standard says that the minimum level of ceiling and underfloor insulation must either comply with the 2008 Building Code, or, where there is existing ceiling insulation, it must have a minimum thickness of 120 mm.